hydroper-jet/lang/spec/1.0/source/src/flex/.pre/jetxml.md

 The following semantics apply to the root element:

 * The root element of the XML file is a JetXML instantiation.
 The component of the JetXML instantiation is the class from which *descClass* inherits.
-* The root element must assign the attribute `className` a fully package qualified name whose trailing name identifies the class name of *descClass*, as in:
+* The root element must assign the attribute `className` a fully qualified name whose trailing name identifies the class name of *descClass*, as in:

 ```xml
 <e:Application xmlns:e="org.example" className="org.example.Main">